 My passion as a writer comes from a belief in the power of words to open people up to the presence of God.
-I have published two books to date – one devotional with 52 entries to lead the reader through the year, and one work of fiction – telling the story of a young women’s journey to find her life.
+I have published three books to date.
+One is a devotional with 52 entries to lead the reader through the year.
+Finding Manna is a novel – telling the story of a young women’s journey to find her life.
+My most recent book is Writing toward wholeness: exploring creativity and spirituality.
 See below for links to purchase!

 Midweek Meditations: An opportunity to get spiritually filled up on your journey through the world.
 They include a reading from scripture, a devotion and a prayer, as well as reflection questions for you to ponder.
 Each meditation invites you into an encounter with the Word of God, offering both comfort and challenge along the way.